publiclab/PublicLab.Editor/README.md

 Automated tests are an essential way to ensure that new changes don't break existing functionality, and can help you be confident that your code is ready to be merged in.
 We use Jasmine for testing: https://jasmine.github.io/2.4/introduction.html

 To run tests, open /test.html in a browser.
+If you have phantomjs installed, you can run `grunt jasmine` to run tests on the commandline.

 To add new tests, edit the `*_spec.js` files in `/spec/javascripts/`.

 ****